raspberrypilearning/lego-robot-car/en/step_4.md

 ## Control your motors with Blue Dot

-The Blue Dot app and Python library can be used to control your motors, from your device.
+The Blue Dot app and Python library can be used to control your LEGO® Technic™ motors, from your device.

 --- task ---